20 Rules Of Dating A Single Dad

 Related Reading: 12 Co-Parenting Rules For Divorced Couples

-16. Dating a single dad is hard if you’re jealous of his children
+16. Don’t be jealous of his children

 17. Being independent is vital when you’re dating a single dad